-Translation between English and German
+Translation between German and English

-Translation German EnglishEnglish German translation
+Translation German English Translation English German

 All prices net plus VAT.
-Manual translation by professional translators. * Return delivery: transcript in original language + translation into target language.
+Manual translation by professional translators. * Return delivery: Transcript in original language + translation into target language.

 Order your translation now at abtipper.de!

-Table of contents of this article:
+Contents of this article:

-Translation challenges between German and English
+Challenges when translating between German and English

 Back to the table of contents

-Have interview transcribed
+Have the interview transcribed

-The translation between German and English is particularly difficult due to the differences in grammar, syntax, vocabulary and cultural context. a complex task.
+The translation between German and English is particularly difficult due to the differences in grammar, syntax, vocabulary and cultural context a complex task.

 German Gemütlichkeit does not exist in English!

-Headache in England
+Headaches in England

 It is important to consider the context and cultural differences between the two languages in order to achieve an accurate and appropriate translation.

-One example of a challenge in translating from English to German is the use of prepositions.
+One example of a challenge when translating from English to German is the use of prepositions.
 English and German have different rules for the use of prepositions, and it can be difficult to choose the correct preposition in translation.

 To rely on / upon / with or what?

-Differences in baking cakes.
+Differences when baking cakes.

 False friends when translating between German and English